-The EventLog.Security service monitors the number of Audit Success, Audit Failures, Error and Warning events generated in the Security event log for the last 30 minutes.
+The EventLog.Security service monitors the number of Audit Failures, Error and Warning events generated in the Security event log for the last 10 minutes.

-- Status is set to WARNING if there are more than 10 Audit Success events or at least 1 Warning event. - Status is set to CRITICAL if there is at least 1 Audit Failure or Error event.
+- Status is set to CRITICAL if there is at least 1 Audit Failure, Warning or Error event. - Status is set to WARNING if there are at least 3 Audit Failure, Warning or Error events.

-If the status is set to WARNING or CRITICAL, the number of events for the status are indicated.
-This message includes a link to an html file that contains the following detailed information:
+If the status is set to WARNING or CRITICAL, the following detailed information is indicated:

-Event Type Error, Warning, Information, Audit Success or Audit Failure

-Last Time Last time an event with the same type, source and id occurred

-Count Number of events with the same type, source and id

-Source Event source

-ld Event id
+Event Type Error, Warning, Information, Audit Success or Audit Failure Count Number of events with the same type, source and id Source Event source ld Event id

-Description Event message

-Examples:

 '''

+Eventlog check OK

-OK: no new events for the last 30 mn WARNING: 4 new events for the last 30 mn!
+WARNING: 4 new events for the last 30 mn!

 '''

 - From the Applications Window, click Events (Detailed Information box) for more information. - From the Applications Window, click the Operations menu and select: Operating System > VNC Viewer or Remote Desktop.

 You now have access to the host and can investigate and correct any problems..